-Faraci to head Carrier board, post spin-off
+Faraci to head Carrier board, post spin-off11th December 2019

 USA: John Faraci, a United Technologies director since 2005, will serve as executive chairman of air conditioning and refrigeration equipment manufacturer Carrier following the company’s planned spin off next year.